The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH)

 \section{Methodology Overview}

 Because the methods we use to simulate the transients themselves are nearly identical to those described in \citet{Plasticcv12019}, this paper focuses on our methodology for constructing a set of \texttt{HOSTLIBs} and \texttt{WGTMAPs} for the \texttt{SNANA} simulation code.
 This allows us to realistically associate a simulated host galaxy with each transient, given its class.
 We provide a flowchart of this pipeline in Fig.~\ref{fig:flowchart}.
 The initial input is the CosmoDC2 synthetic galaxy catalogue \citep[][described in \textsection \ref{subsec:CosmoDC2}]{CosmoDC22019} with slight modifications made via the \texttt{PZFlow} algorithm \citep[][described in \textsection \ref{subsec:pzflow}]{PZFlow_JFC}.
-First, we create three large libraries of galaxies by selecting synthetic galaxies matching the rest-frame colour and absolute magnitude distributions of three broad categories of transient hosts in observational data.
-We utilize the observational data in GHOST \citep{Gagliano2021}, a catalogue of supernova host galaxy properties described in additional detail in \textsection \ref{subsec:ghost}.
-Our process for selecting synthetic galaxies matching the observational data, including the use of the \texttt{ANNOY}\footnote{\url{https://github.com/spotify/annoy}} algorithm, are described in detail in \textsection \ref{subsec:CosmoDC2_subsample}.
-The resulting galaxy libraries include: Type~Ia hosts (\textbf{I}); Type~II, IIn, IIp hosts (\textbf{II}); and Type~Ib, Ic, IIb hosts (\textbf{III}).
-We construct an additional library of randomly-selected CosmoDC2 galaxies to serve as the hosts of transients from classes that have little observational data, and for which the correlation between explosion and environment is unconstrained by GHOST.
-Next, for nine different transient classes, we encode the probability that an event of that class will occur in a host galaxy given its mass and star formation rate.
-The probabilities are described in \textsection \ref{sec:host_correlations}.
-Finally, the \texttt{SNANA} simulation (\textsection \ref{sec:SNANA}) is used to generate transient light curves, place each in a realistically-associated host galaxy, and model instrumental noise.
-In this final stage, host galaxies are selected from one of the four libraries depending on the transient class, with the probability of selection given by the class-specific functions described in \textsection \ref{sec:host_correlations}.
+First, we create four large galaxy libraries: for SNe, by selecting synthetic galaxies matching the rest-frame colour and absolute magnitude distributions of three broad categories of transient hosts in observational data; and for non-SNe, by generating a generic catalogue of galaxies which will be tailored to match observations at a later stage.
+For SNe, we utilize the observational data in GHOST \citep{Gagliano2021}, a catalogue of supernova host galaxy properties described in additional detail in \textsection \ref{subsec:ghost}.
+Our process for selecting synthetic galaxies matching the statistical properties of the observational data, including the use of the \texttt{ANNOY}\footnote{\url{https://github.com/spotify/annoy}} algorithm, is described in detail in \textsection \ref{subsec:CosmoDC2_subsample}.
+The resulting three galaxy libraries include: Type~Ia hosts (\textbf{I}); Type~II, IIn, IIp hosts (\textbf{II}); and Type~Ib, Ic, IIb hosts (\textbf{III}).
+We construct a fourth library of randomly-selected CosmoDC2 galaxies to serve as the hosts of transients from classes that have little observational data, and for which the correlation between explosion and environment is unconstrained by GHOST.
+Next, for nine different transient classes including SN and non-SN, we encode the probability that an event of that class will occur in a host galaxy given its mass and star formation rate.
+These probabilities are motivated by observations and are described in \textsection \ref{sec:host_correlations}.
+Finally, the \texttt{SNANA} simulation (\textsection \ref{sec:SNANA}) is used to generate transient light curves and place each in a realistically-associated host galaxy, with host galaxies selected from one of the four libraries depending on the transient class and the probability of selection given by the class-specific functions described in \textsection \ref{sec:host_correlations}.